Criticism of the BBC: False claims about Ukrainian president Petro Poroshenko

 In 2019, the BBC agreed to pay damages after being sued by the then-president of Ukraine Petro Poroshenko for publishing libellous reports that Poroshenko had made a $400,000 bribe to Michael Cohen, lawyer of President Donald Trump.
 The BBC apologised and admitted that the story was not true.

 Defamation of former Sinn Féin leader Gerry Adams

 In 2025, Gerry Adams, the former leader of Sinn Féin won €100,000 in damages in one of the most expensive legal cases the BBC has fought.
 The programme and associated article published statements from an anonymous source suggesting that Gerry Adams had sanctioned the murder of Denis Donaldson.
 A jury found that the BBC had not acted in good faith and in a "fair and reasonable" way.

 Coverage of China

-In 2020, in the journal of Theory and Practice in Language Studies, an article detailed that many BBC documentaries on China used largely negative language to describe Chinese culture, often portrayed simplistically and superficially.
+In 2020, in the journal of Theory and Practice in Language Studies, an article written by authors from Guilin University of Technology in China, detailed that many BBC documentaries on China used largely negative language to describe Chinese culture, often portrayed simplistically and superficially.
 They were found to be enabling stereotypes about China.